 What about people who pay rent and can’t afford to make those payments?

 Combined with the efforts of Gavin Newsom, you should write a letter to your landlord and tell them that you will work to catch up on the mortgage.
 A 12 month catch up window is reasonable to propose.
-We should all write a letter to Gavin Newsom and tell him that we need more for the California Act, we need more to ensure that people aren’t displaced in the long run and that landlords must accept a reasonable period of time to assist a person to catch up their payments before evicting them.
-A letter template follow this blog post.
+We should all write a letter to Gavin Newsom and tell him that we need more for the California Act, to ensure that people aren’t displaced in the long run and that landlords must accept a reasonable period of time to assist a person to catch up their payments before evicting them.
+A letter template follow this blog.

 The Honorable Gavin Newsom

 Dear Mr. Newsom,

 I am writing to make an appeal to change or expand the law that exists due to COVID-19 for eviction protection.
 While the law creates a moratorium for evictions until May 31, 2020, the law is silent with respect to how people are to handle the back payments that will be owing.
 With the current state of the law, landlords will immediately evict people due to these delinquencies once the moratorium is lifted.
 The law needs to have a procedure to allow people to become current with their rent in a reasonable period of time.

 People who file bankruptcy will get a level of protection to reinstate their lease or rental arrears.
 People should not have to use the bankruptcy Shelter in Place law in order to survive through this crisis.
 I am suggesting that the law be amended to allow people a period of time to “catch up” on their back payments after the moratorium lifts.
 The suggested period of time is 12 to 18 months.
 Some period of time must be proposed.
 The current state of the law just delays the financial downfall and increase in homelessness that will occur if landlords are allowed to evict people before they are on their feet.
 We urge these changes to the limited eviction protection currently afforded to renters under the executive order.